9001/copyparty/docs/versus.md

 * `upload acceleration` = each file can be uploaded using several TCP connections, which can offer a huge speed boost over huge distances / on flaky connections -- like the good old [download accelerators](https://en.wikipedia.org/wiki/GetRight) except in reverse

 * `upload verification` = uploads are checksummed or otherwise confirmed to have been transferred correctly

+* `race the beam` = files can be downloaded while they're still uploading; downloaders are slowed down such that the uploader is always ahead

 * `checksums provided` = when downloading a file from the server, the file's checksum is provided for verification client-side